• Xuming Hu

 Introduction

 Hi!
 My name is Xuming Hu (胡旭明).
 I’m an Assistant Professor of the AI Thrust at The Hong Kong University of Science and Technology (Guangzhou).
-I will also be affiliated with the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (Clear Water Bay).
+I am also being affiliated with the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (Clear Water Bay).

 Education

-I received my Ph.D. at the School of Software in Tsinghua University, where I am advised by Prof. Philip S. Yu (ACM/IEEE Fellow) and co-advised by Prof. Lijie Wen.
+I received my Ph.D. at the School of Software in Tsinghua University, where I am advised by Prof. Philip S. Yu (ACM/IEEE Fellow).
 I was a Visiting Scholar at CUHK MISC Lab from May 2022 to August 2023 under the supervision of Prof. Irwin King (IEEE Fellow).

 Prospective Students